abu0505/NamazTracker/replit.md

 ## Data Storage Solutions

 **Database**
-- PostgreSQL as the primary database via Neon Database (serverless Postgres)
+- PostgreSQL as the primary database via Supabase (serverless Postgres with transaction pooler)
 - Drizzle ORM for type-safe database operations and schema management
-- In-memory storage fallback for development/demo mode when DATABASE_URL is not configured
+- **IMPORTANT:** This project requires Supabase database connection.
+Do NOT use Replit's built-in PostgreSQL.
+- Transaction pooler (port 6543) used for IPv4 compatibility
+- Demo user (id: 'demo-user') exists in Supabase for development/testing

 **Schema Design**
 - `users` table: Authentication with username/email, password hash, profile data